vincentwongso/csv-processor/README.md

 ## System Requirements

-PHP >= 7.1
+- PHP >= 7.1
+- Composer

 ## Installation

-Get the code by either cloning the repo or download the zip folder.
+Get the code by either cloning the repository or download the zip folder.

-Then go to the directory and run composer.
+Go to the directory and run composer install.

 ```bash
 $ composer install